JuliaGraphics/Luxor.jl/docs/src/polygons.md

      ]
 ```

-Bézier paths are slightly different from ordinary paths in that they don't usually contain straight line segments.
-(Although by setting the two control points to be the same as their matching start/end points, you create straight line sections.)
+Bézier paths are different from ordinary paths in that they don't usually contain straight line segments.
+However, by setting the two control points to be the same as their matching start/end points, you create straight line sections.

 `makebezierpath()` takes the points in a polygon and converts each line segment into one Bézier curve. `drawbezierpath()` draws the resulting sequence.